-You want to get the majority of your carbohydrates from fruits, vegetables and beans.
+Every PCOS diet I’ve come across recommends that you get the majority of your carbohydrates from fruits, vegetables and beans.
 Unfortunately, the average person tends to get most of their carbohydrates from processed grain products like cereal, pasta, sandwich breads, and sugar.

 Getting most of your carbohydrates from these highly refined products leads you to a state of being overfed and undernourished.
 You’re getting more than enough calories from breads and cookies, but you’re not getting nearly enough vitamins and minerals.

 - Use lettuce leaves in place of tortillas and wraps.

 - Ditch pasta and use spaghetti squash or julienne sliced zucchini instead noodles.

 - You can replace white rice with this recipe for cauliflower rice.